Radon testing equipment set up in a New Brunswick home

 Results are reported using a colour-coded system developed by CARST:

-Green Result: 75 Bq/m³ or less during heating season (50 Bq/m³ or less outside heating season).
+• Green 75 Bq/m³ or less during heating season (50 Bq/m³ or less outside heating season).
 Lower likelihood that the annual average exceeds Health Canada's 200 Bq/m³ guideline.
 A long-term follow-up test is still required after you take possession.

-Yellow Result: Greater than 75 Bq/m³ during heating season (greater than 50 Bq/m³ outside heating season) up to 400 Bq/m³.
+• Orange Greater than 75 Bq/m³ during heating season (greater than 50 Bq/m³ outside heating season) up to 400 Bq/m³.
 Higher likelihood that the annual average exceeds the guideline.
 Budget for potential mitigation costs during negotiations.

-Short-Term Test (less than 90 days)
+Short-Term Test

 For homeowners who want results sooner than a full long-term test allows.
 CARST and C-NRPP define a short-term test as any radon measurement under 90 days.
 I deploy the device for a minimum of 7 days under closed-house conditions.
 A longer duration produces a more representative reading.